jpiolho/TranslatorGW/README.md

 Note that this mod is still very early in development

 # How to install
 Coming soon...
-If still not here, you could try installing it manually with Reloaded-II.
+If still not here, you could try installing it by compiling it and then manually with Reloaded-II.

 # How to use
 1. Create a language file with .csv format (Columns: StringId, OriginalText, Text, Ignored)